 Do you have loose or missing shingles on your roof?
 Call your favorite roofer and have that taken care of before the winds pick up.

-PS.
-If you have elderly neighbors or know of someone that maybe can’t prepare for themselves, pick up a few extra supplies next time you are at the store and help them out!
+Finally, if you have elderly neighbors or know of someone that maybe can’t prepare for themselves, pick up a few extra supplies next time you are at the store and help them out!
 Be a good neighbor.

 Leave a Reply